-In July 2018, Fujifilm Manufacturing Europe announced plans to construct a facility to manufacture cell culture media in Tilburg, the Netherlands.
+Fujifilm Manufacturing Europe has constructed a facility to manufacture cell culture media in Tilburg, the Netherlands.
+The project was announced in July 2018.

-The facility will allow the company to better meet its customers’ requirements, particularly in Europe.
-It will be the company’s third manufacturing site, joining two existing facilities in California, US, and Tokyo, Japan.
+Operational since December 2021, the new facility allows the company to better meet its customers’ requirements, particularly in Europe.
+It is the company’s third cell culture media manufacturing site, joining two existing facilities in California, US, and Tokyo, Japan.

 Fujifilm’s manufacturing facility location

-Fujifilm’s facility will be located in the southern province of Brabant in Tilburg.
+Fujifilm’s facility is situated in the southern province of Brabant, Tilburg.

 Brabant was chosen as the preferred location due to its open innovation, active collaboration, as well as research and development (R&D) infrastructure, sustainability features and highly talented workforce.